aleph-fbk/aleph-fbk.github.io/_topics/DecentralizationOfTrust.md

 An intuitive example is threshold digital signature, requiring a threshold of honest participants to contribute to their creation by using their secret key shares.

-An application of interest for aleph has been electronic voting.
+An application of interest for ALEPH has been electronic voting.
 By way of example, if ballots are cast with additively homomorphic encryption, and several tabulation authorities each have a share of the election secret key, no single authority can decrypt individual votes or their sum, and a threshold of honest authorities is required to decrypt the final tally.

 Additional technologies of interest include tamper-evident and -resistant distributed ledgers.